Cherries

 7. Sauces.

 A Word of Caution: Cherry pits contain a substance known as amygdalin, a chemical that releases hydrogen cyanide, a toxic compound (Bolarinwa et. al. 2013; Lan & Liu, 2018).
-Hydrogen cyanide can potentially damage essential organs when ingest, such as the brain, lungs and hearts (CDC, November 2021).
+Hydrogen cyanide can potentially damage essential organs when ingested, such as the brain, lungs and heart (CDC, November 2021).

 How will you add this nutrient-dense fruit to your diet?